pyside/pyside2-setup/sources/pyside6/doc/index.rst

       be used to expose C++ projects to Python, and a Python module with some utility functions.

+`Porting from PySide2 to PySide6`_ provides information on porting existing PySide2 applications.

 This project is available under the LGPLv3/GPLv3 and the `Qt commercial license`_.

 .. _Qt: https://doc.qt.io
 .. _PySide6: quickstart.html
 .. _`Qt commercial license`: https://www.qt.io/licensing/
+.. _`Porting from PySide2 to PySide6`: porting_from2.html